astropy/photutils/docs/photutils/index.rst

   107 116.449998422  195.059233325 ...
 3299.0 2.88258147736  -1.14945397913
   108 18.9580860645  196.342065132 ...
 3854.0 2.38772046688 -0.944958705225

-Given the list of source locations, we now compute the sum of the pixel values in identical circular apertures.
+Given the list of source locations, we now compute the sum of the pixel values in identical circular apertures with a radius of 4 pixels.
 The :func:`~photutils.aperture_photometry` function returns an Astropy `~astropy.table.Table` with the results of the photometry:

   >>> from photutils import aperture_photometry, CircularAperture
   >>> positions = zip(sources['xcentroid'], sources['ycentroid'])   # doctest: +REMOTE_DATA